conan-io/docs/reference/conanfile/attributes.rst

 The folder used to build the source code.
 In the local cache a build folder is created with the name of the package ID that will be built.

-When executing Conan commands in the :ref:`package_dev_flow:` like :command:`conan build`, this attribute will be pointing to the folder specified in the command line.
+When executing Conan commands in the :ref:`package_dev_flow` like :command:`conan build`, this attribute will be pointing to the folder specified in the command line.

 .. _attribute_package_folder: